-I contacted a friend of mine from Limerick who runs a fantastic Facebook page “Limerick Autism Friendly Social Events”.
-I had recently read a detailed post where parents from all over Limerick commented giving advice for children starting in Secondary School.
+I contacted “Limerick Autism Friendly Social Events” about a detailed post on their page, where parents from all over Limerick commented giving advice for children starting in Secondary School.

 With permission I have republished all of the advice here, and I have created a FREE PDF download version for you to print off .
 You can use the Autism Secondary School Checklist to help your son/daughter/student prepare for their start/return to secondary/high school.

 Here you will find the advice given by parents for autistic children starting in Secondary School.

 Autism Secondary School Checklist

 - Photocopy the time table, have copies in their locker, on the fridge, in their journal and a copy for their pocket.